pojntfx/uni-itsec-notes/docs/main.md

 - Advantage: Security policies can be enforced at application level
 - Disadvantage: Computing and memory performance requirements

+### Circuit Level Gateway

+- Checks/controls at TCP connection level
+- Creates separate connection to outside and inside
+- Checks data before it is being sent to the transport layer

 ### Demilitarized Zone (DMZ)

 - **Outside world**: Global Internet